iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.phe.couchto5K 1 reviews"/>
 </p>

+> Horrendous app.
+Completed first run and the app shut itself off 4 times so had to keep restarting, thought it may have just been a glich so stuck with it for the next two runs, done exactly the same thing!!
+So off putting, concept is good, shame the app doesn't actually follow suit<br> :date: __2021-02-04 16:37:40__

+> Rubbish, finished the run and there is no way to view stats, distance, speed etc. It says couch to 5k but there's no way to check.
+Of course you could run another app alongside it but after music and this that would be 3 apps running simultaneously, the start running app is well better...sorry Jo<br> :date: __2021-02-01 20:50:55__

+> Frustrating - the app is not saving my runs and not letting me progress to later week runs.
+I only want this app to do one thing and that is play a series of podcasts and it doesn't do that.<br> :date: __2021-01-30 12:44:37__

 > Keeps cutting out half way through .
 Deleted it and download again but still does the same<br> :date: __2021-01-29 19:18:10__